Virginia Beach 4th graders write cards to give back to first responders and hospital staff

 VIRGINIA BEACH, Va.— A group of elementary school students are reaching out to show their appreciation to first responders and hospital workers in the wake of the tragic mass shooting in Virginia Beach.

-Ms. Nuckols 4th grade class at King’s Grant Elementary School has been taking a detour from the lesson plan.
+Ms. Nuckols' 4th grade class at King’s Grant Elementary School has been taking a detour from the lesson plan.

-“We first wrote to Virginia Beach General— the medical staff there, then we did police officers, then city workers in building one because we talked about how hard it was for them to have to go back to work, after that, EMS, and then firefighters,” says Laura Nuckols.
+“We first wrote to Virginia Beach General, the medical staff there, then we did police officers, then city workers in Building 1 because we talked about how hard it was for them to have to go back to work.
+After that, EMS and then firefighters,” says Laura Nuckols.

 “Thank you for keeping our community safe,” wrote 4th grader Abigail Riley.